-This guide offers an overview of using an iPad and Apple Pencil, two tools from the tech kit, for digital whiteboarding and annotation.
-It covers the basics of setting up your iPad with Zoom, but also offers suggestions about using the iPad in class, iPad workflows, and annotation apps.
+This guide offers an overview of using an iPad and Apple Pencil for digital whiteboarding and annotation.
+It covers the basics of setting up an iPad with Zoom, but also offers suggestions about using the iPad in class, iPad workflows, and annotation apps.

 Connecting Your iPad in Zoom